jacolind/crinfu/slidedeck.md

 Compare three portfolios:

-* TRD: A traditional portfolio with 60% weight in stocks and 40% weights in bonds.
+* BLX: Our BlockchainX certificate, contains the 10 largest cryptocurrencies weighted by market capitalization.
-* BLX: BlockchainX certificate, contains the ten largest cryptocurrencies weighted by market capitalization.
+* TRD: A traditional portfolio with of 60% stocks and 40% bonds.
 * BAL: A balanced portfolio of 95% TRD and 5% BLX.

 <!-- or add the info about rebalancing as a footnote in the retunrs table. -->